dongfangyier/PlotLab/README.md

 [More Properties](#more-properties)

 ## Start
-We can use this library in the following ways. first of all,make sure you are in a wpf project.
+We can use the library as follows.
+First, make sure you are using the WPF framework.

-you can download and add this like a User-Control Library.and you can also download it at nuget.
+You can download and add this like an User-Control, and you can also download it at nuget.

 more information:
 https://www.nuget.org/packages/PlotLab/1.0.3